junegunn/vim-easy-align/README.md

 With the mapping, you can align selected lines with a few keystrokes.

 1. `<Enter>` key to start interactive EasyAlign command
-1. Optional Enter keys to toggle right justification mode
+1. Optional Enter keys to toggle right-justification mode
 1. Optional field number (default: 1)
     - `1`        Alignment around 1st delimiter
     - `2`        Alignment around 2nd delimiter